radicallyopensecurity/netaidkit-legacy/README.md

 <ol>
     <li>While pressing the reset button on the side of the GL-iNet,
         power on the device.
-You will see the green LED flashing.</li>
+You will see the green LED flashing.
-    <li>Hold the reset button until the green LED flashes 5 times.
+        Hold the reset button until the green LED flashes 5 times.
         When the red light flashes once, release your finger.</li>
     <li>Connect to the device using an ethernet cable and manually
         set your IP address to 192.168.1.2.</li>